 I think we can all agree that Easter is without a doubt—I’m calling it—the best long weekend we Perthlings get all year.
 Just when you’re tiring of having settled back into your work routine, and starting to long for the indulgent eating habits you said goodbye to after Christmas, comes this perfectly timed treat of a holiday.
 The best part?
 It’s still hot.

-If easter egg hunts in the back garden aren’t really your thing anymore, worry not: there’s a whole host of other things to do in Perth this Easter weekend, and if you’re sensible, you’re already planning some kind of extravagant, slightly ambitious four-day-holiday.
+If easter egg hunts in the back garden aren’t really your thing anymore, worry not: there’s a whole host of events on in Perth this Easter weekend, but if you’re sensible, you’re looking for some different activities, look no further!

 Whether you’re staying in town or want to leave it, here are ten things to do in Perth this Easter weekend (or somewhere nearby at least).